WA Hernia · Dr Stephen Watson

 Dr Stephen Watson, hernia surgeon based in Perth, Western Australia

-Dr Stephen Watson, MBBS, FRACS — general and laparoscopic surgeon with a special interest in hernia repair.
+Dr Stephen Watson, MBBS, FRACS — specialist general surgeon with a focused hernia practice in Western Australia.

 What is a hernia?